VPN Data Tracker

 While it's not possible to carry out conclusive performance testing on VPN services due to the wide range of factors that can affect the speeds users see, we carry out speed tests to get a feel for how each service performs.
 We test all services using their clients' default settings unless changes are required for connection stability.

-We run tests from a London-based connection that typically sees un-VPN'd speeds of over 500Mbit/s.
-We test multiple servers from each provider in three locations: the UK, the Netherlands and the USA, and retest any anomalous results.
+Tests before 2021: We ran tests from a London-based connection that typically saw un-VPN'd speeds of over 59MB/s (472Mbit/s).
+We test multiple servers from each provider in three locations: the UK, the Netherlands and the USA and retest any anomalous results.

-We also test whether we're able to view region-locked streaming video content from various streaming services, which have included Netflix, Crunchyroll and Shudder in the US, and All 4, Channel 5 and BBC iPlayer in the UK.
-Our current core video tests are Netflix and Disney+ in the US, plus BBC iPlayer, all of which work hard to identify and block IP addresses associated with VPN endpoints, so what works one month may not the next.
+Depending on client requirements, we may also test whether we're able to view region-locked streaming video content from various streaming services, which have included Netflix, Crunchyroll and Shudder in the US, and All 4, Channel 5, and BBC iPlayer in the UK, among others.
+Most of these services seek to identify and block IP addresses associated with VPN endpoints, so what works one month may not the next.
+Most streaming services have their updated terms and conditions in recent years to to indicate that region-shifting of this kind is not allowed.